MeItsLars/MCPE-NBT/README.md

 	    <version>1.0</version>
 	</dependency>
 ```
-All interaction goes via the main ``NBTUtil`` class.
+All interaction goes via the main (static) ``NBTUtil`` class.
 This class can read files, byte arrays and input streams into tags.
 Also, it can write tags to byte arrays.
 For more information, check the class.
 All methods are documented.

 # Formatting
 A little bit of background information on how MCPE stores NBT: